jkestr/highland/README.md

 HighlandDB is a lightweight NoSQL database for custom Ruby based applications.
-It creates the database in the application directory, stores data in special highland files and utilizes assymptotically efficient algorythms for working with existing data.
+It creates the database in the application directory, stores data in special highland files and utilizes asymptotically efficient algorythms for working with existing data.

 ![Highland Logo](https://raw.github.com/mac-r/highland/master/logo.png)